hneemann/parser2/README.md

 # Examples #

-The flder _examples_ contains some simple examples of a float based expression parser and a bool base one.
-The package _dynType_  contain a more advanced example parser which also supports lists, maps and closures.
+The folder _examples_ contains some simple examples of a float based expression parser and a bool base one.
+The package _value_  contains a more advanced example parser which also supports lists, maps and closures.

 # Structure #